The-Last-Resort-FR/osprj-uni/readme.md

 # System programming project for university

 This is a project requiered from OS programming labs as final exam
+All code is self explaining

 ## Setup